 Both groups, especially physical therapists, were concerned that using SARs might get 'boring' with time (N=14).
 In terms of the novelty effect, they explained that using SARs for rehabilitation can seem fun at first, but eventually patients may cease to use them due to loss of interest or a lack of variety of what SARs can do.

 Ethical concerns (N=6) were also raised by both groups.
 Patients were concerned about privacy (access to personal data), dependence (loss of autonomy) and trust.
-One patient (PA28) expressed doubts if he could truly trust the robot to adjust to his therapeutic needs: "… does [the robot] know me? does [it] know what is good for me? … I know what is the speed [of head movement] that is good for me, [but] I don't know if the robot knows that speed.
-I guess it changes between different people and the different stages [of rehabilitation] they are in, so I have doubt regarding its effectiveness".
+One patient (PA28) expressed doubts regarding whether he could truly trust the robot to adjust to his therapeutic needs: "Is [the robot] doing [the exercise demonstration] at the right speed?
+Can I trust [it]?
+Does [the robot] know me, and what is good for me? … I know what is the [head movement] speed that is good for me, [but] I don't know whether the robot knows that speed.
+I assume it is different for different people, depending on the [rehabilitation] stage they are in, so I doubt its effectiveness".
 On the other hand, physical therapists had a different ethical concern, that robot can potentially replace the human-human interaction that is considered important by them in medical care.
-One physical therapist (PT15) described his hesitation towards human-robot interaction in the setting of medical care: "… when I saw the last video, it made me feel a bit bad… I [project] to a few years ahead… and the transition of communication which is much less personal today… less emotional interaction".
-He went on to say that he would really like to see a robot that helps with vestibular rehabilitation, but wanted to interface it with other (not robot-based) types of rehabilitation, so that the human-human interaction will not be replaced.
+One physical therapist (PT15) expressed his hesitation towards human-robot interaction in the clinical setting; he noted that watching the XX video made him feel uncomfortable, since he is concerned about communication becoming less personal, with less emotional interaction.
+He said that he would really like to see a robot that helps with vestibular rehabilitation, but wanted to interface it with other (not robot-based) types of rehabilitation, so that the human-human interaction will not be replaced.

 Two additional concerns were expressed by patients, regarding the therapeutic use of SARs for vestibular rehabilitation.
 One concern was that SARs are potentially ineffective (N=1), and another concern was that there seems to be not enough demand for SARs (N=1): it may not be cost effective to develop SARs since not many people necessarily suffer from vestibular problems.